-A2 Key for Schools can be taken as either a digital or paper-based exam.
+A2 Key for Schools can be taken as either a paper-based or computer-based exam.

 Who is the exam for?

 A2 Key for Schools is aimed at school students who want to show they can:

 - understand and use basic phrases and expressions - understand simple written English - interact with English speakers at a basic level.